-Strength training for kids in Karate can be achieved through PROCESS.
-PROCESS can be defined as Progression, Regularity, Overload, Creativity, Enjoyment, Socialization and Supervision.
+Strength training for kids in Taekwondo, Karate or Martial Arts can be achieved through PROCESS.
+PROCESS can be defined as Progression, Regularity, Consistency, Overload, Creativity, Enjoyment, Socialization and Supervision.
 Though everything is important in this process, some are more important.
 Let us check it out:

 - Principle of Regularity – Regular and consistent training is key to achieving your pinnacle.
 Training sessions and techniques but would vary according to each child as the needs of the kids would be different.
-But, for kids, generally speaking, two or three sessions per week is advised.
-By providing Karate practice in this way would help the kids to develop strength and stamina.
+But, for kids, generally speaking, two or three sessions per week is recommended.
+By providing Karate training in this way would help the kids to develop strength and stamina.

-- Principle of Creativity – The kids who join your academy will be coming from different backgrounds.
+- Principle of Creativity – The kids who join Martial Arts academies will be coming from different backgrounds.
 Some would join you because they want to, while some would be forced.
 Whatever the condition of the kids, you should take everyone under you and motivate them.
-You should make them take up strength training exercise.
+You should make them take up strength training exercises.
 So, how to motivate them?
 It would be possible through creativity.
 Create novel exercises that appeal to the kids and make them eager to participate.
-Also you can make use of different equipments to help them learn the moves and perfect them.
+Also, you can make use of different types of equipment to help them learn the moves and perfect them.

-- Principle of Enjoyment – For the young to participate in karate or other martial arts training, enjoyment is a much necessary factor.
+- Principle of Enjoyment – For the young to participate in karate, Taekwondo, Self Defence or other martial arts training, enjoyment is a much necessary factor.
 For the best enjoyment, have a balance between skill and challenge.
 In this way, the kids won’t get anxious and tired or lose interest in the training activities.

 - Principle of Socialization – Karate and other martial training academies require kids to work in a group.
-This collective effort will lead to more gaoin in physical fitness.
-This can also lead to kids gaining confidence and feel competence.
+This collective effort will lead to more gain in physical fitness.
+This can also lead to kids gaining confidence and feel competent.

-- Principle of Supervision – When the masters and instructors are qualified, kids can be able to learn the techniques well and receive meaningful feedback about their posture and technique.
+- Principle of Supervision – When the Martial Arts masters and instructors are qualified, kids can be able to learn the techniques well and receive positive feedback about their posture & technique.

 We have adopted these disciplines to complement each other thus creating the fast, powerful, exciting and dynamic Pinnacle style.
 Pinnacle Martial Arts Taekwondo Academy designed popular programs to suit the specific ages and levels of our members.

-The voucher may be used with Pinnacle Martial Arts a registered activity provider for registration, participation and membership costs for sport, fitness and active recreation activities.
+The NSW Active Kids vouchers may be used with Pinnacle Martial Arts in Marrickville Inner West Sydney a registered activity provider for registration, participation and membership costs for Martial Arts, Taekwondo, Self Defence, sport, fitness and active recreation activities.
 The voucher can be used at any time during the calendar year it was issued.